xichengeva/DeepGlycanSite/README.md

     git clone https://github.com/xichengeva/DeepGlycanSite.git

+To use conda or mamba to create the environment, you can use:

+    cd DeepGlycanSite
+    conda env create -f environment.yml

-This is an example of how to set up a working conda environment to run the code (but make sure to use the correct pytorch, pytorch-geometric, cuda versions, or cpu only versions):
+This is an example of how to set up a working conda environment from scratch to run the code (but make sure to use the correct pytorch, pytorch-geometric, cuda versions, or cpu only versions):

     conda create --name DeepGlycanSite python=3.9
     conda activate DeepGlycanSite